g-ampo/SPIDER-Brute-Force/README.md

 **Dockerfile:** custom image blueprint for the malicious container; it also links the set of credentials to be tested to the image

+**launcher.sh:** an automatic attack launch script (runs on host machine - will be updated and potentially moved inside the attacker container for ease of use and stability)

 **passwords.txt:** list of passwords to use for the brute-force attack

 **users.txt:** list of usernames to use for the brute-force attack